- Make/Cancel an Appointment

 Yes.
 Students may make a group appointment if they are working on a group assignment.

 Yes.
 We rely on students to ask their instructors whether or not they may bring take-home exams to the Writing Center.
-If you do NOT wish your students to receive feedback from a Writing Center tutor on a take-home exam, please make that explicit when you distribute the exam.
+If you do NOT wish your students to receive feedback from a Writing Center coach on a take-home exam, please make that explicit when you distribute the exam.

 No. We do not provide editing or proofreading services, and students may not drop off a paper and pick it up later with corrections.
 We can, however, teach students to edit and proofread their own work more effectively.
+Don’t expect them to turn in a flawless paper after a visit here; our goal is to help them increase their skills and knowledge, so there’s a limit to the number of different concerns we can discuss in a single session.

 The Writing Center is a unit of the Center for Student Success and Academic Counseling.
 As such, the following populations have priority for ESL services: full-time UNC undergraduate students, graduate students, and Study Abroad exchange students.
 In addition, if space is available and the service is appropriate, we are happy to welcome postdoctoral scholars, continuing studies (part-time) students, faculty, and academic staff.
-The workshops are also open to visiting scholars.
+ESL workshops are also open to visiting scholars.
 We are not able to offer any services to non-academic staff (including custodial staff), spouses, students at other universities, and members of the general public.
-The Writing Center’s individual tutoring policy can be read here.
+The Writing Center’s individual coaching policy can be read here.

 *ESL = English as a Second Language; this term covers all non-native speakers of English, both international students and US citizens/residents for whom English is not the (only) first language.